searchspring/snapfu/development.md

 # Snapfu

-The scaffolding CLI for the Snap SKD.
+The scaffolding CLI for the Snap SDK.

 ## Development Prerequisites